blckclov3r/utility-validate/README.md

 import utilityValidate from 'utility-validate';
 ```

-You can now utilize the library's methods
+You can now utilize the library's methods:

 ```typescript
 const utility = utilityValidate();